This is a home version of the basic vanilla cake we use at Carlo's. The custard is optional, but really makes the cake unfailingly moist.

 - 4 extra-large eggs

 - Unsalted butter (about 2 tablespoons), nonstick spray, or vegetable oil

 - Position a rack in the center of the oven, and preheat to 350°F

-- Put the flour, sugar, custard cream (if using), vegetable oil, baking powder, vanilla, and salt in the bowl of a stand mixer fitter with the paddle attachment.
+- Put the flour, sugar, vegetable oil, baking powder, vanilla, and salt in the bowl of a stand mixer fitter with the paddle attachment.
 (If you don't have a stand mixer, you can use a hand mixer, but take extra care no to overmix.)
 Mix on low speed just until the ingredients are blended together, a few seconds, then raise the speed to low-medium and continue to mix until smooth, approximately 1 additional minute.